Open Daily 9:30am-5:00pm

 We are learning the process of reproducing staghorn coral to increase the genetic diversity of this species and to ultimately create more resilient coral reefs.
 To date, we have learned how to collect eggs and sperm and, in our labs, create embryos that develop into free-swimming larvae.
 Many larvae are released back into the sea; the rest we settle in aquatic systems which are designed to help them grow into new colonies.
 The first and longest-living sexually reproduced staghorn colony under managed care began to grow in 2014 at our Aquarium.
 Our urgent mission is to replicate and ramp up this process.

-We are building coral arks at our Center for Conservation at Apollo Beach.
+We are building coral arks at our Apollo Beach location.
 These living labs are where we grow critical species such as staghorn and pillar coral, as well as the long-spined urchin, which are all very important to create and maintain healthy reef ecosystems.
 Also, here we study the diseases affecting wild coral populations through samples of coral we have rescued.

 We are expanding internationally with the National Aquarium of Cuba (NAC).
 Cuba is home to the most pristine reefs in the Caribbean, which provide us with a model for our restoration work.
 In turn, NAC is learning to be more proactive in caring for its reefs should they begin to decline.
 Thus, we have created an immensely beneficial partnership whereby NAC participates in our coral projects, and we are helping them build their own underwater coral nursery and coral ark.